25 Best Christmas Movies of All Time

 7. Rudolph the Red-Nosed Reindeer

 This charming classic Christmas movie featuring Rudolph the Red-Nosed Reindeer is the most beloved special of all time!
-Packed so many memorable songs and unforgettable characters, Rudolph the Red-Nosed Reindeer lights up all of our holiday hearts.
+Packed with so many memorable songs and unforgettable characters, Rudolph the Red-Nosed Reindeer lights up all of our holiday hearts.

 Released in 1964, rated G